redwoodjs/redwood/docs/docs/forms.md

 ## Input Fields

 Inputs are the backbone of most forms.
-While you can use `<InputField>` and it's `type` prop to make all the different kinds of input fields you'd use in a form, it's often easier to reach for the named input fields (listed above) which have defaults for things like coercion configured where appropriate.
+While you can use the `InputField` component and it's `type` prop to make all the different kinds of input fields you'd use in a form, it's often easier to reach for one of the [input-field components](#overview) which have defaults for things like coercion configured where appropriate.

 ### Default coercion